GoogleCloudPlatform/healthcare/deploy/README.md

     You should remove the user from these groups after successful deployment.
-1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account
+1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account.
 1. If you provided a `stackdriver_alert_email` in any project, then when prompted during the script, follow the instructions to create new Stackdriver Accounts for these projects.
-1. If you provided a `forseti` config and the project hasn't been deployed you may be prompted for additional steps during the Forseti instance installation.
 1. Optional: pass a `--projects` flag listing the projects you wish to deploy, or omit this flag to deploy all projects.

-    WARNING: deploying a project that was previously deployed will trigger an update.
+    NOTE: deploying a project that was previously deployed will trigger an update.

 1. If the projects were deployed successfully, the script will write a YAML